 The extensive use of new technologies and the increased need for digital onboarding makes it necessary to define standards that help fight online fraud.
 AML/KYC practices reacts to a legal and global imperative for the entire financial industry.

 Common KYC and AML procedures consist of verifying the ID of the client against a large database to identify the background and profile of the client.
 The ID verification mechanism is thefirst test to flag the individuals and entities involved in money laundering operations or under sanctions.
 The KYC and AML procedures are continuous and do not stop at opening an account with a service provider – they have to be carried out in relation to processing large transactions, in providing a secure authentication system for users when they log in, and also in maintaining up-to-date information of the users (such as update of a new ID).

 What has initially started as a mandatory obligation for banks, it has been extended to other industries (gambling and financial services provided by fintech companies).

 With careful consideration being given to privacy data regulations as well, the KYC and AML procedures involve collecting and analyzing information specific to customers (Personally Identifiable Information or PII).
 There is no general adopted standard in collecting and reviewing the PII.
 Different companies can request different types of PII, from a scanned copy of the ID to recent utility bills, which include the name and domicile of the client.
 Typically, the common requests include the customer’s full name, address, date of birth, and so on.
 Customersmust also submit supporting government identification to help verify this information, such as a passport, ID, driver’s license, and proof of address.
 The KYC and AML practices vary even withinthe same industry as a client may need to provide different sets of documents when opening a bank account or when trying to confirm a money transfer operation.

-Contact us and set an online meeting with our team to find more about our products.
-Discover more ways in which we can boost your business!
+We all know that time is money so contact us to set an online meeting with our team to find more about our products and to discover more ways in which we can boost your business.